yingqi0607/tp/docs/UserGuide.md

 First, you enter the command to go to a specific date:
 ![goto date command](images/plannertab_gotodate.png)
+Figure 6: TR4CKER before executing `planner goto/08-11-2020`

 Then, TR4CKER will change planner tab to the calendar view and tasks due on the input date you provided:
 ![goto date result](images/plannertab_gotodate1.png)
+Figure 7: TR4CKER after executing `planner goto/08-11-2020`

+Examples:
+* `planner goto/02-12-2020` - Shows you the calendar view of December 2020, with 2nd December 2020 being circled, and
+shows you the tasks due on 2nd December 2020.
+* `planner goto/28-Feb-2021` - Shows you the calendar view of February 2021, with 28th February 2021 being circled, and
+shows you the tasks due on 28th February 2021.

 ##### Specific month
 Format: `planner goto/mm-yyyy` or `planner goto/MMM-yyyy`

 First, you enter the command to go to a specific month:
 ![goto month command](images/plannertab_gotomonth.png)
+Figure 8: TR4CKER before executing `planner goto/Sep-2021`

 Then, TR4CKER will change planner tab to the calendar view and tasks due on the input month you provided:
 ![goto month result](images/plannertab_gotomonth1.png)
+Figure 9: TR4CKER after executing `planner goto/Sep-2021`

 By default, TR4CKER will circle the first day of the month you inputted and show you the tasks due on the first day of the input month.

+Examples:
+* `planner goto/12-2020` - Shows you the calendar view of December 2020, with 1st December 2020 being circled, and
+shows you the tasks due on 1st December 2020.
+* `planner goto/Feb-2021` - Shows you the calendar view of February 2021, with 1st February 2021 being circled, and
+shows you the tasks due on 1st February 2021.

 #### Help tab features
 ##### Viewing help : `help`